mlms13/bs-decode/docs/return-types.md

 title: Return Types
 ---

 `bs-decode` provides functions that will return values wrapped in either an `option` or a `Belt.Result.t`.
+Many of these error handling ideas were inspired by [Composable Error Handling in OCaml](http://keleshev.com/composable-error-handling-in-ocaml), which is a great read that goes into more detail than our summary here.

   - `Decode.AsOption`: all functions return `Some(value)` for success or `None` for failures
   - `Decode.AsResult.OfParseError`: all functions return `Ok(value)` for success, or `Error(Decode.ParseError.t)` for failures